 Often, as our pets reach their final years, arthritis and other conditions can cause chronic pain.
 Our goal is to allow your pet to live out their days as pain free and comfortable as possible.
 We do this by using multiple therapies (called a mutlimodal approach) including traditional pain medications and laser therapy.
 Your veterinarian will be able to discuss your pet's needs in detail during your visit and address any questions you may have.
 You can read more about our Laser Therapy Program here

-When the time comes to say good bye our team will walk you through the process step by step, letting you know what to expect.
-We make the process pain-free and peaceful for both you and your pet and we will treat you both with the utmost respect.
+When the time comes to say goodbye, our team will walk you through the process step by step, letting you know what to expect.
+We make the process as pain-free and peaceful as possible for both you and your pet, and we will treat you both with the utmost respect.

-There are several options available to you for your pet's remains.
+There are several options available to you in the care of pet's remains.

-Some of our clients chose a home burial while others prefer their pet be cremated.
-We use Midwest Cremation Service as our professional pet cremation service.
+Some of our clients chose a home burial, while others prefer their pet be cremated.
+We use Midwest Cremation Services as our professional pet cremation service.

 If you would like to have your pet's ashes returned to you, that can be arranged.